 What is Voiceflow pricing?

-If you want more features, you can go with one of the paid plans of Voiceflow, which starts at $60/month.
+If you want more features, you can go with one of the paid plans of Voiceflow, which start at $60/month.

 Great piece!
 We also just added delays to toggle on your Chatbot experiences and solved all the loading errors you faced, sorry about that 🙂